Cancel anytime

 - Acquisition Price (USD millions): 550

-- Strategic Rationale: Expanded CMC's product offerings into geosynthetics, adding to its presence in infrastructure and construction markets.
+- Strategic Rationale: Expanded CMC's construction-related product offerings and market reach.

 Growth Trajectory and Initiatives

-Recent Initiatives: Recent initiatives include investments in new technologies, expansion of fabrication capacity, and acquisitions to strengthen its market position.
+Recent Initiatives: Recent initiatives include investments in new technologies and expanding its geographic presence.

 Summary